Introduction to Mulching

 How to Apply Mulch Correctly

-- Spread mulch evenly over soil surfaces.
+- Spread mulch evenly over the designated area.

 Common Mulching Mistakes to Avoid